schelip/schelip/README.md

 ### Hi there, I'm Felipe Scheffel 👋

 My name is Felipe Gabriel Comin Scheffel.
-I am currently a sophomore of Computer Science at Universidade Estadual de Maringá.
+I am Computer Science graduate at Universidade Estadual de Maringá.

 I'm driven by challenges and have been interested on mathematics and computation for as long as I can remember.

 I have been programming as a hobby since I was 15 and am now aiming to deepen my knowledge, enter the professional arena and contribute to the open source community.

-I am looking for internships or junior dev offers.
+I am currently looking for junior dev offers.
-I am currently on the 4th semester of my graduation and on a scientific initiation project with a focus on onthologies.

 On my free time I have been studying .NET and JavaScript.

 #### Connect with me on [LinkedIn][linkedin]